balena-os/leviathan/documentation/quickstart-qemu.md

-# Getting Started with Qemu Worker
+# Getting Started with QEMU Worker

-This is a quick start guide for using the leviathan framework with the qemu worker.
+This is a quick start guide for using the leviathan framework with the QEMU worker.

 ## Start your first test run